Listing View

 Full Arch

-Dental implants are utilised when tooth loss has resulted in gaps appearing between teeth and can be viewed as being replacement roots upon which, cosmetic teeth can be fixed.
-They are also important in that they underpin and support adjacent teeth.
+Dental implants are utilised when tooth loss has resulted in gaps appearing in between teeth and can be looked at as being replacement roots to which, cosmetic teeth can be attatched.
+They are also important in that they underpin and support neighboring teeth.

-The most common types of dental implant are endosteal where the implant (looks like a small screw) is screwed into the jaw bone and the other is subperiosteal where the implants are on a framework that is fitted on the jawbone under the gums.
+The most common types of dental implant are endosteal where the implant (looks like a small screw) is screwed into the jaw bone and the other is subperiosteal where the implants are on a framework that is fitted on the jaw below the gums.

-Yes, it is possible however please note that it takes around four months for the gums to fully heal which involves shrinkage and so the implants have to be adjusted.
+Yes, it is possible however you should be aware that it takes about four months for the gums to fully heal which involves shrinkage and correspondingly the implants will need to be adjusted.

-Yes of course and just as with real teeth they have to be properly cleaned otherwise it can cause plaque and infection and also gum disease.
+Yes of course and just as with real teeth they have to be correctly cleaned otherwise it can cause plaque and infection as well as gum disease.

-It is not any sorer than having a tooth removed which clearly depends on your pain threshold and the type/amount of anesthetic used.
+It is not any more painfull than having a tooth extracted which obviously depends on your pain tolerance and the type/amount of anesthetic used.

-Normally not because it needs a specialist to be there but it may be a chargeable service provided by your dentist.
+Normally not because it requires an anesthetist to be there but it may be a chargeable service provided by the dental practice.

-This is where all of the teeth upper and or lower are replaced by a full arch bridge held in place by 4 implants (sometimes 6).
+This is where all of the teeth upper and or lower are replaced by a complete arch bridge supported by 4 implants (can be 6).

 Jane and our patient Douglas McNeil in ourĀ practice having had a rugby injury corrected – gum shields are us!!